 Where can I watch the matches in the VBL Club Championship by bevestor?

-The games in the VBL Club Championship by bevestor will be played as online matches during the regular season.
-You can follow all matches as individual games on the live stream at virtual.bundesliga.com.
-At the same web address and on the official VBL Twitch and YouTube channels, you can also find a program from the virtual studio every match day from 4:15 p.m.
-(CET) in which a total of four featured matches are presented.
+The games in the VBL Club Championship were played as online matches during the regular season.
+Spectators were able to watch all the matches as individual games on the live stream at virtual.bundesliga.com.
+At the same web address and on the official VBL Twitch and YouTube channels, spectators also found a program from the virtual studio every matchday from 4:15 p.m.
+(CET) in which a total of four featured matches were presented.

 More information on the VBL Club Championship.